jmettraux/rufus-scheduler/README.md

 ### pause, resume, paused?, paused_at

-These four methods are only available to CronJob and EveryJob instances.
+These four methods are only available to CronJob, EveryJob and IntervalJob instances.
 One can pause or resume such a job thanks to them.

 ```ruby
 job =